 Regional integration will get a major boost from the roll out of the African Continental Free Trade Area (AfCFTA), a pact which simplifies and harmonizes trade and transit procedures.
 If fully implemented, AfCFTA could raise incomes by 9% by 2035 and lift 50 million people out of extreme poverty, according to a new World Bank report done in partnership with the AfCFTA Secretariat.

 In July 2022, the World Bank approved a $100 million support program for the Africa Centres for Disease Control (Africa CDC) to help strengthen the institution’s technical capacity and institutional framework to support African countries in preparing for, detecting, and responding to disease outbreaks and public health emergencies.
 Burundi, the DRC, and neighboring countries within the Great Lakes Region of Eastern Africa are set to benefit from the World Bank’s new Great Lakes Trade Facilitation and Integration Project which provides $250 million in financing aimed at facilitating cross-border trade and targeting small-scale and women traders in the borderlands of the Great Lakes Region.

 Research and Analysis

-Knowledge is essential for governments to make better policies and institutions to make aid more effective.
-Our most recent regional studies can be found here, and analytical work by country is published on each country’s website.
-This, paired with strong analytical work by sector, can help promote substantive discussions and drive evidence-based policy making around key development issues.
+Knowledge is essential for governments to make better, evidence-based policies and for institutions to make aid more effective.
+Our most recent regional studies can be found below, and analytical work by country is published on each country’s website.

 Recent research includes: